Manase44/teach2give-interview_preparation/system-design_overview/README.md

     - _Load balancing_  which involves distributin incoming requests across multiple servers to ensure optimal utilization and availability.

     - _Retry and timeout strategies_ which ensure availability of resources by retrying making of the request after a specifid interval of time.

+## Advanced Concepts of System Design
+1. ### Content Delivery Netwwork
+      This is a distributed server network that is used to deliver resources faster, decrease latency, and improves the performance of the system.
+Resources fro the original server are cached and accessed fro there in the subsequent requests.
+2. ### Domain Name System
+      Is a distributed naming system for computers resources such as websites.
+It maps the domain name with a unique IP addres, such that, request ma ethrough that domain name, returns the resource of the respective IP address.
+3. ### Caching
+      This is a mechanism to store copies of resources in a temporary storage, so that they can be access from their more quickly.
+4. ### Proxies
+      This is an application that acts as intermediary between the client and the actual server and used for caching resources.
+Request to the server by the client are made through the proxy.
 ## Components of System Design